Home / Publications / Reports / Sample ForIntel Research Field Atlas — How the COVID-19 Vaccines-and-Variants Field Is Built

 • The citation read runs on a single scholarly corpus by construction.
 No independent second corpus indexes the citation graph at this grain, so the citation-magnitude and (when added) directed-graph reads are single-corpus by construction.
 The publication-velocity claim was cross-verified against an independent biomedical corpus; the citation-structure claims could not be.
 Closing it: a second citation-graph index to corroborate the citation-structure reads.

-This is a field-structure read at the Research Field Atlas tier, built on the scholarly-publication record (concept clusters, citation magnitude, institutional structure, time evolution) and a biomedical-literature cross-corpus.
-The natural next step is a deeper engagement that turns this map into a connectivity map: (1) the directed citation-graph layer to identify the bridge researchers and the cluster linkage; (2) the patent IP-translation read once the patent-record credential is provisioned; and (3) an uncapped, funder-metadata-bearing corpus to quantify the field and add the funding-flow layer.
+This is a field-structure read at the Research Field Atlas tier, built on the scholarly-publication record (concept clusters, citation magnitude, institutional structure, time evolution), a biomedical-literature cross-corpus, and the patent record (the IP-translation layer).
+The natural next step is a deeper engagement that turns this map into a connectivity map: (1) the directed citation-graph layer to identify the bridge researchers and the cluster linkage; (2) a patent-value overlay on the IP-translation read (forward-citation weighting, claim breadth, family size) to turn the filing-volume ranking into a value-weighted one; and (3) an uncapped, funder-metadata-bearing corpus to quantify the field and add the funding-flow layer.
 To commission it, reach the ForIntel desk directly at forintel@foragentis.com.

 Commission research like this